joethompson1/cintra-taskmaster/DOCKER-SETUP.md

 # Docker Setup Guide for Cintra-Taskmaster

-This guide will help you dockerize and run the cintra-taskmaster MCP server using Docker and Docker Compose.
+This guide will help you dockerize and run the cintra-taskmaster MCP server using Docker.

 ## Prerequisites

 - Docker (version 20.10 or higher)
-- Docker Compose (version 2.0 or higher)
 - Your Atlassian (Jira/Bitbucket) credentials

 ## Quick Start